Rishi Sunak ditching manifesto vow on pensions triple lock ‘should trigger election’

 Campaigners for the elderly have voiced concern after Downing Street made clear that the protection – dating back to David Cameron’s time in office – was “on the table” for chancellor Jeremy Hunt’s 17 November autumn statement on the government’s tax and spending plans.

-Breaking the inflation link would deliver around £3-5bn towards filling the £40bn black hole in the nation’s finances, but is regarded as a “betrayal” by campaigners.
+Breaking the inflation link would deliver £3bn-£5bn towards filling the £40bn black hole in the nation’s finances, but is regarded as a betrayal by campaigners.

 Now Wes Streeting has said that ditching this central promise of the last Conservative manifesto would fundamentally undermine Mr Sunak’s claim to a mandate from the 2019 general election.